 Most charges are made per unit (e.g. per compute node instance, or per GB of storage space) and per hour, often with price breaks for using more of a particular resource at once.
 A full breakdown of pricing is beyond the scope of this document, but there are several tools designed to help you estimate the expected charges; e.g.

 Finding Alces Flight Compute on AWS¶

-As well as an Amazon Machine Image (AMI), Flight Compute subscribers are provided with a Cloud-Formation template (CFT) that can be used to launch your own cluster rapidly after answering a few setup questions.
-Advanced users can also use the AMI directly with their own CFTs to provide more customised environments for specialised requirements.
-This documentation is designed to assist new users when launching with the CFT provided on the AWS Marketplace page.
+As well as an Amazon Machine Image (AMI), Flight Compute subscribers are provided with a CloudFormation template (CFN template) that can be used to launch your own cluster rapidly after answering a few setup questions.
+Advanced users can also use the AMI directly with their own CFN templates to provide more customised environments for specialised requirements.
+This documentation is designed to assist new users when launching with the CFN template provided on the AWS Marketplace page.

 When you choose to start a Flight Compute cluster from AWS Marketplace, you will be prompted to answer a number of questions about what you want the environment to look like.
 Flight will automatically launch your desired configuration based on the answers you give.
 The questions you’ll be asked are the following: